Rudra-IISC/Edge-AI-Based-Smart-Irrigation/README.md

 1.  **Fork the Repository:** Start by forking the repository to your own GitHub account.
 This creates a copy of the project that you can freely modify.

 2.  **Create a Branch:** Before making any changes, create a new branch from the `main` branch.
 Choose a descriptive name for your branch that indicates the feature or fix you're working on (e.g., `feature/new-sensor-integration`, `bugfix/mqtt-connection-issue`).

-    ```bash
-    git checkout -b feature/your-feature-name
-    ```

 3.  **Make Your Changes:** Implement your changes, ensuring that your code is well-documented and follows any existing code style conventions in the project.

 4.  **Test Your Changes:** Thoroughly test your code to ensure that it works as expected and doesn't introduce any new issues.
 If you're adding a new feature, include relevant unit or integration tests.

 5.  **Commit Your Changes:** Commit your changes with clear and concise commit messages.
 Follow conventional commit message formats if possible (e.g., `feat: Add support for XYZ sensor`, `fix: Resolve MQTT connection error`).

-    ```bash
-    git add .
-    git commit -m "feat: Add support for XYZ sensor"
-    ```

 6.  **Push to Your Fork:** Push your local branch to your forked repository on GitHub.

-    ```bash
-    git push origin feature/your-feature-name
-    ```

 7.  **Create a Pull Request:** Once your changes are pushed to your fork, create a pull request (PR) to the `main` branch of the original repository.

-    * Provide a clear and descriptive title for your pull request.
-    * In the PR description, explain the changes you've made, the problem you're solving (if it's a bug fix), and any relevant context or testing information.
-    * Reference any related issues in your pull request description (e.g., `Fixes #123`).

 ### Contribution Guidelines